peterddrummond/xspde_matlab/doc/source/algorithms.rst

 Stochastic, partial and ordinary differential equations are central to numerical mathematics.
 Certainly, ordinary differential equations have been known in some form ever since calculus was invented.
 There are a truly extraordinary number of algorithms used to solve these equations.
 One program cannot possibly provide all of them.

-xSPDE currently provides four built-in choices of algorithm.
+xSPDE currently provides five built-in choices of algorithm.
 All built-in methods are defined in an interaction picture.
 All can be used with any space dimension, including ``in.dimension = 1``, which gives an ordinary stochastic equation.
 All can be used either with stochastic or with non-stochastic equations.
 When applied to stochastic equations, the Euler method requires an Ito form of stochastic equation, while the others should be used with the Stratonovich form of these equations.
 Each uses the interaction picture to take care of exactly soluble linear terms.

 If you have a favorite integration method that isn’t here, don’t panic.
 User-defined algorithms can be added freely.
 You can easily add your own.
 The existing methods are listed below, and the corresponding ``.m``-files can be used as a model.
 Call the routine, for example ``"myalgorithm.m"``, set ``in.step = @myalgorithm``, then adjust the value of :attr:`ipsteps` if the interaction-picture transform length must be changed to a new value.